Fuyajou Eden: Overview

 After leaving PS Company in 2014, the band changed the name Alice Nine. (ア リ ス 九號.) to A9.
 In 2019, the group returned to their old name and "Fuyajou Eden" was described as "Alice Nine's first album in 11 years".
 The music video for "Testament" aired on YouTube on March 22, 2020, showing a mix of the band's old and new sound.

 Fuyajou Eden was produced by Japanese music producer nishi-ken.
-The track "Tsumibito" (罪人) was inspired by the Children of the Whales manga.
+The track "Tsumibito" (罪人) was inspired by the manga Children of the Whales.

 Charts

-The album peaked at the 57th position on the Oricon Albums Chart.
+The album peaked at the 57th position on the Oricon Albums Chart, staying on chart for two weeks.

 Tour

 The national tour for the album's release, called "Alice Nine.
 ONEMAN TOUR 2020「 Fuyajou touhikou 」" featured twelve dates across Japan.
 The first performance, on April 28, was limited to fan club members.